 Military Service Waivers for Dissolved Corporations

-Missouri resident veterans who are organizers, members, officers, partners, or majority shareholders who are part of a “company, corporation, health services corporation, nonprofit corporation, cooperative company, or partnership” may be eligible for waivers of “certain specified business fees.”
+Missouri veterans who are organizers, members, officers, partners or majority shareholders who are part of a “company, corporation, health services corporation, nonprofit corporation, cooperative company or partnership” may be eligible for waivers of “certain specified business fees.”

-Healthcare professionals called to active duty also have some license protection; according to the State of Missouri, a veteran’s healthcare licenses/certificates will remain valid for the duration of active duty military service.
+Healthcare professionals called to active duty also have some license protection; according to the state, a veteran’s healthcare licenses/certificates will remain valid for the duration of active-duty military service.
 When it comes time for these military members to renew the licenses/certificates, it will be “without the payment of dues.”

 The service member’s existing license/certificate may remain valid as long as military service continues on active duty and “for a period of at least six months after being released from active duty.”